For founders who build in public

 Five surfaces.
 One pipeline.

 The whole product is opinionated about the path from raw source to published post.
-You move along it.
-Nothing autonomous slips past.
+You set the policy; Kiln runs it.

 1. 01